-At their monthly meeting Tuesday morning. he Comox Valley Re/Max Realtors presented the Salvation Army with a year’s supply of soup kitchen funding, at their monthly meeting Tuesday morning.
+At their monthly meeting Tuesday morning, the Comox Valley Re/Max Realtors presented the Salvation Army with a year’s supply of soup kitchen funding.

 The Salvation Army is responsible for Tuesday lunches at the St. George’s soup kitchen in Courtenay.

 The cheque essentially covers the costs for an entire year.